YuvalShaul/kubernetes/labs/k8s-VirtualBox/C-objects/10-service-accounts/README.md

 - Let's create a pod that is using the same sa (look at the **pod.yaml** in this lab):
 **kubectl apply -f pod.yaml**
-- Simmilar information is mounted so the pods containers can also use a signed JWT with the same service account.
+- Similar information is mounted so the pods containers can also use a signed JWT with the same service account.
 Lets connect to the pods single container first:
 **kubectl exec my-pod -it -- sh**
 - View the content of the mounted token that the container sees: